What type of benefits does the Court offer?

 Where do I park as an applicant for a position?

 Street parking is available at most facilities.
-The Family Justice Center, Hilltop and McCune facilities and 3100 Main have free parking lots at or near the facilities.
+The Family Justice Center and Hilltop facilities and 3100 Main have free parking lots at or near the facilities.
 The buildings at 415 East 12th Street, 1305 Locust and 1315 Locust do not have free parking.
 There are a variety of parking lots and garages available in the immediate vicinity of these buildings.
 The George Wolfe Garage (Standard Parking) is located at the corner of 11th and Oak Street downtown - the downtown Courthouse is just across the street to the southeast.

 What about parking for employees?